justinshwang/jcrew-scraper/README.md

 ## Run program
 Schedule a Cron Job (Linux Only)
 1. Run setup.sh script.
-Modify hour and minute variable in script to schedule when spider will crawl in
+Modify HOUR, MINUTE, and PATH variables in script to schedule when spider appropriately
 ```
 bash setup.sh
 ```